ephraimduncan/awesome-developer-dictionary/README.md

 - **jQuery**: a fast, small, and feature-rich JavaScript library whose purpose is to make it much easier to use JavaScript on your website.
 - **JSON(JavaScript Object Notation)**: a syntax for storing and exchanging data compactible with most programming languages.
 - **JSX**: a HTML-like syntax that is intended to be used by preprocessors to transform HTML-like text found in JavaScript files into standard JavaScript objects that a JavaScript engine can parse.

+## K

+- **kernel**: a computer program within the operating system with complete control over everything in the system

 ## L